babynus/projeqtor/projeqtor/docs/user/ListsOfTypes.rst

 .. _project-type:

- Reminder : It means too, no restriction for remainding element types.
+ Reminder : It means too, no restriction for remainding element types on each dedicated screen.

 Projects types
 --------------